E-9 Visa in Korea: The EPS Worker's Practical Guide

 Key facts

-What E-9 is, and how EPS protects you
+What is the E-9 visa and how does EPS protect workers?

 The E-9 (비전문취업) is Korea's non-professional employment visa, issued only through the Employment Permit System (EPS, 고용허가제).
 The EPS is a government-to-government framework, which means recruitment is handled by official agencies on both sides, not private brokers.
 No private agency in Korea can legally charge you a placement fee.
 The system was launched in August 2004 specifically to replace an earlier trainee system that had been exploited by middlemen.

-The 16 countries on the official HRD Korea list are:
+The 17 countries on the official EPS list are:

 - Vietnam (베트남), Philippines (필리핀), Indonesia (인도네시아), Thailand (태국)